alexyuly/chil/README.md

 The collapsed form is preferred to the expanded form, and the compiler emits a warning when expanded form is found.
 Collapsed form is more concise and more readable, with fewer lines and less indentation.

-Note that the vertical bar `|` is a reserved preposition which cannot be used as part of Chil names, just as `?`, `@`, and `->` are reserved and cannot be used.
+Note that the vertical bar `|` is a reserved preposition which cannot be used as part of any name, just as `@` and `->` are reserved and cannot be used in names.
 The compiler will throw an error if these symbols are used incorrectly.